The Brave Soul of Virginia Rose

 Virginia rushed to her father and tried to hug him, for his comfort and hers.
 Her arms passed through his body like a dense fog.
 She could almost feel him, but not quite, not enough.
 She felt only helplessness.

-The shadow reached for Grandma Nell.
+The shadow reached for Granny Pearl.

 For all she still had to learn, Virginia was certain of one rule in her new world: the dead couldn’t touch the living.
-She had tried to kiss her mother and couldn’t, tried to hug her father and couldn’t.
+She had tried to kiss her mother and felt nothing, tried to hug her father and failed.
 It could not be done.
+But the negative man waved his shadowy hand across her grandmother’s cheek, and with a whisper of movement, brushed her hair aside.
+And in that moment, Virginia learned something new about being dead: she didn’t understand it at all.

-She fled behind her casket, collapsing to the other side.
+Virginia fled behind her casket, collapsing to the other side.
 She had thought the shadow was looking for her.
 Was it after her grandmother instead?
 Could she do anything to stop it?
 She squeezed her eyes shut and braided another daisy to the chain.
+She felt a tremor in her chest.
+She felt a shiver through her spirit, like the ripple of a rock thrown into a pond.
+Fear.

 “It’s okay, John,” her uncle said, putting an arm around her father’s shoulders.
 “It’s okay.”

-As he stepped away he said, almost to himself, “She was the bravest girl I’d ever known.”
+Virginia’s father nodded and smiled, weakly.
+He hugged his brother and started toward his seat.
+As he stepped away he said, almost to himself, “She was the bravest girl I’ve ever known.”

 And even when she just couldn’t keep her eyes open any longer…